MGH campus transformation

 The Anxiety Clinic can be accessed through referral by a primary care physician (green button on the right).

-Cognitive Behavioural Therapy (CBT) - open
+Cognitive Behavioural Therapy (CBT) - CLOSED

-CBT is an evidence-based therapy and is considered the first line treatment for anxiety disorders, especially in children and adolescents.
+CBT is an evidence-based therapy and is considered the first-line treatment for anxiety disorders, especially in children and adolescents.
 CBT can be tailored for specific disorders, for example, Exposure and Response Prevention (ER/P) for Obsessive Compulsive Disorder (OCD) and Prolonged Exposure (PE) or Trauma Focused CBT (TF-CBT) for Post-Traumatic Stress Disorder (PTSD).
-CBT can be practiced in different ways, for example: group therapy (in which a therapist leads a group of clients through a therapeutic process to overcome a common difficulty) or individual therapy (in which a therapist meets with one client).
+CBT can be practiced in different ways, for example, group therapy (in which a therapist leads a group of clients through a therapeutic process to overcome a common difficulty) or individual therapy (in which a therapist meets with one client).

 Group CBT:

-Consultation - closed
+Consultation - CLOSED

 A one-time meeting with a psychiatrist for the purpose of diagnosis and treatment recommendations.